Baza, Granada: History

-The sculpture of the Lady of Baza is a prehistoric artifact discovered in this area on 22 July 1971.
+The sculpture of the Lady of Baza is an Iberian Iron Age artifact discovered in this area on 22 July 1971.
 The city was founded by the Iberians in the 4th century BC and named Basti, the name by which it was known in Roman times.
 As part of the Roman province of Tarraco, it was an important commercial center and an early bishopric (see below).

 Under the Moors, Baza was an important frontier post along the border with the kingdom of Murcia.
 It was also a major commercial center, with a population upward of 50,000, making it one of the three most important cities in the Kingdom of Granada.

 Under Islamic rule (713 – 1489), the cathedral, founded by the Visigoth king Reccared in about 600, and whose traditional site is occupied by the ancient church of San Máximo, was converted into a mosque and the bishopric was doomed.

 In the 11th century, a Jewish community was present in Baza.
 A Jewish ritual bath, or mikveh, was excavated where the old judería existed.

 In 1489, during the Granada War, the city fell to Queen Isabella I of Castile, after a stubborn defense lasting seven months.
 The cannons still adorn the Alameda.

 On 10 August 1810, French forces under Marshal Nicolas Jean de Dieu Soult defeated a large Spanish force near the town.